openqasm/openqasm/benchmarks/README.md

 ## OVERVIEW

-QSAM-Bench is a quantum-software bencmark suite that helps evaluate quantum volumes and performance of quantum computers and simulators registered as backends in Qiskit API.
+QASM-Bench is a quantum-software benchmark suite that helps evaluate quantum volumes and performance of quantum computers and simulators registered as backends in Qiskit API.

 ## Getting Started